sobolevn/git-secret/man/man1/git-secret-removeperson.1.md

 ## DESCRIPTION
-This command removes the keys associated with the selected email addresses from the keyring.
+`git-secret-removeperson` - removes the keys associated with the passed email addresses from the repo's `git-secret` keyring.

-If you remove a keypair's access with `git-secret-removeperson`, and run `git-secret-reveal` and `git-secret-hide -r`, it will be impossible for given users to decrypt the hidden files.
+If you remove a user's access with `git-secret-removeperson`, and run `git-secret-reveal` and `git-secret-hide -r`, it will no longer be possible for that user to decrypt the hidden files.

 ## OPTIONS